Hamilton extends his contract with Mercedes until 2023

 Although the director of Mercedes, Toto WolffHe recently joked that the team could wait until winter to finalize the choice of the second driver, it is likely that there will be news during the summer holidays.

-Hamilton recently said that he would prefer Bottas to stay by his side, as the two have built a good relationship since first working together in 2017.
+Hamilton recently said that he would prefer Bottas to stay by his side as the two have built a good relationship since they first worked together in 2017.

 “Valtteri is my teammate now, and we’ve both had ups and downs in our careers,” recalled Hamilton.
 “But like I said, I think he’s a fantastic teammate, and I don’t see the need to change.”